jfm-GH/IngridesZaubergefaehrten/README.md

 ### Step 5.
 Done
 In a few minutes, GitHub Pages should refresh with your newest repository changes, and you should be able to see your Vue project online.
 Exciting!

+### Step 6.
+Repeat step 4 to update gh-pages
+To resolve the 404 error that occurs when reloading a page on gh-pages, run "npm run deploy" before running "git subtree push --prefix dist origin gh-pages".